How to Validate Your Business Idea Before Spending a Penny

 The Landing Page Test

 Create a simple one-page website describing your product or service as if it already exists.
-Include:
+Please include a clear headline stating the benefit, a description of what you offer, how it works, pricing (yes, absolute pricing), and a call-to-action button.

 Use free or cheap tools like Carrd, Google Sites, or even a detailed social media post.
 The goal isn't perfection—it's testing interest.

 Your call-to-action button doesn't have to process actual payments.
 It can lead to a waiting list form that captures email addresses.
-How many people are interested enough to click and, potentially, leave their email for future updates?
+How many people are interested enough to click and leave their email for future updates?

 The Smoke Test

 Buffer, the social media scheduling tool, famously validated its business idea with a two-page website.
 The first page described the product.
-If visitors clicked "Sign up," they landed on a pricing page.
-If they clicked a plan, they only then saw a message saying the product wasn't built yet, but that they could join a waiting list.
+If visitors clicked "Sign up," they were redirected to a pricing page.
+If they clicked a plan, they only then saw a message saying the product wasn't built yet and that they could join a waiting list.

-This approach gave Buffer's founder, Joel Gascoigne, precise data: people understood the product, saw value at specific price points, and were willing to sign up only after this validation, which prompted him to build the actual product.
+This approach gave Buffer's founder, Joel Gascoigne, precise data: people understood the product, saw value at specific price points, and were willing to sign up only after this validation.
+He then built the actual product.

 The Concierge Test